 we have just created a Docker hub account for this tutorial.
 Monktutorial is the Docker hub ID.

 In order to push the image to the right repository, we need to associate the image with a Docker hub account.
-The way to link the image with a Docker hub account is to rename the image to something like
+The way to link the image with a Docker hub account is to rename the image to something like.

 The command to rename the image is a docker tag.

 Let’s see this in the below example.
-First, we issue docker images command which displays all the current images in my local box.
+First, we issue the docker images command which displays all the current images in my local box.
 The image we are going to push is this extended Debian image.

 Now, let’s rename this image. then type docker tag, copy and paste the image ID.
 Then the repository name, Monktutorial/Debian, We also need to specify a tag for this image.